Surgical Tables for Spinal Surgery: Complete Equipment Selection Guide

 - Evaluate service support like it is part of the product.

-If you are comparing options now, the fastest path to clarity is to document your workflow requirements (imaging type, typical positions, room size, accessory needs) and ask suppliers to show exactly how their surgical tables for spinal surgery perform under those conditions.
+If you are comparing options now, the fastest path to clarity is to document your workflow requirements (imaging type, typical positions, room size, accessory needs) and ask suppliers to show exactly how their tables perform under those conditions.